Getting to Barnes

 Walking from Barnes Station

-From Barnes Station, walk through Barnes Common along Station Road.
-Barnes Pond will be on your right hand side.
+Barnes Pond is about a 10 minute walk from Barnes Station.
+Walk through Barnes Common along Station Road and the Pond will be on your right hand side.

 The marquee is a 7-10 minute walk from either Barnes Bridge or Barnes Railway Stations.

 Buses 209, 378, 485, 533 and 969 all pass within a few hundred metres of the marquee, calling either at the ‘Barnes Pond’ or ‘Beverley Road’ stops.
 Please be aware, that routes have been affected by the closure of Hammersmith Bridge.
 For more details, use the TfL website here.

 Biking or Scooting

 Cycling is a great way to get to Barnes and there are plenty of places to park your pushie or your scooter at the Wetlands, or outside the Old Sorting Office Arts Centre on Barnes Pond, SW13 0LF, opposite the Pond on the corner of Barnes High Street SW13 9LB and at Rose House SW13 9LD.
 BYO bike lock.

 For latest updates and travel advice please visit the Transport For London website.